IlCesa/dnsway/README.md

 # DnsWay
 ## 🌐 A Simple Python Implementation of RFC 1034/1035

-DnsWay is a lightweight and educational implementation of DNS protocols, built in Python.
-It aims to provide a simple yet effective way to understand and work with DNS.
+DnsWay is a lightweight implementation of DNS protocol, built in Python.
+It aims to provide a way to understand and work with DNS.

 ## 🚀 Features

 - ✅ **RFC1034/1035** - Full support for DNS fundamentals
-- ❌ **EDNS0** - Extended DNS support (Coming soon!)
+- ❌ **EDNS0** - Extended DNS support
-- ❌ **DNSSEC** - Not yet supported (Coming soon!)
+- ❌ **DNSSEC** - Dns Security

 ---